sup-heliotrope/sup/README.txt

 == DESCRIPTION:

-Sup is an attempt to take the UI innovations of web-based email readers (ok, really just GMail) and to combine them with the traditional wholesome goodness of a console-based email client.

-Sup is designed to work with massive amounts of email, potentially spread out across different mbox files, IMAP folders, and GMail accounts, and to pull them all together into a single interface.
+Sup is a console-based email client that combines the best features of GMail, mutt, and emacs.
+Sup matches the power of GMail with the speed and simplicity of a console interface.

+Sup makes it easy to:
+- Handle massive amounts of email.

+- Mix email from different sources: mbox files (even across different machines), IMAP folders, POP accounts, and GMail accounts.

+- Instantaneously search over your entire email collection.
+Search over body text, or use a query language to combine search predicates in any way.

+- Handle multiple accounts.
+Replying to email sent to a particular account will use the correct SMTP server, signature, and from address.

+- Add custom code to handle certain types of messages or to handle certain types of text within messages.

+- Organize email with user-defined labels, automatically track recent contacts, and much more!

 The goal of Sup is to become the email client of choice for nerds everywhere.